BaderLab/saber/README.md

 ### Usage

 You can interact with Saber as a command line tool, web-service or via the Juypter notebooks.
-If you created a virtual environment, remember to activate it first.
+If you created a virtual environment, **remember to activate it first**.

 #### Command line tool